Read the Latest

 In addition, Children’s Epilepsy Center is the only center in the region that provides comprehensive evaluation and surgical treatment options for children with hard-to-manage epilepsy.
 The Epilepsy Center provides its patients with technologically advanced neuro-imaging resources, including the latest generation magnetic resonance imaging (MRI) scanners, single photon emission computed tomography (SPECT), positron emission tomography (PET), magnetoenchephalography (MEG), magnetic resonance spectroscopy, and eight digital video electroencephalography (VEEG) monitoring suites.
 With these resources, Children’s neurologists and neurosurgeons strive to identify the specific site in a patient’s brain that is generating seizures, determine its role in particular brain functions, and perform an excision of the seizure focus that maximally preserves or even enhances the patient’s level of function.

-Children’s Hospital of Pittsburgh of UPMC is sure to transform the lives of all those who pass through our doors.
+UPMC Children's Hospital of Pittsburgh is sure to transform the lives of all those who pass through our doors.
 Whether this is your first experience in the Neurodiagnostics field or if you want to make an impact on a child’s life, a position at Children’s Hospital may be right for you.
 If you are interested in learning more about what a career at Children's can offer, please visit other webpages in this section.

 To receive additional information about a career in Neurodiagnostics (EEG and EMU) at Children's or to schedule an interview, contact a recruiter by e-mail at email@example.com.